SpaceWorksCo/guides/Use-Cipi's-mmtools-For-Market-Making.md

     `cd && git clone https://github.com/cipig/mmtools`

+5. Enter the mmtools directory:

+    `cd mmtools`

-5. Determine the base coin/coins you'll use.
+6. Determine the base coin you'll use.
 (BTC, KMD, BCH, LTC, DOGE) In this case we'll be using Komodo.

-6. Open the config file for editing.
+7. Open the config file for editing.
 Replace KMD with whatever base coin you choose.

     `nano mpm/mpm.conf.dex.KMD`

-7. Set the `bidmargin` and `askmargin` for each coin to whatever margin you'd like.
+8. Set the `bidmargin` and `askmargin` for each coin to whatever margin you'd like.
 The margin number is the % below (bid) or above (ask) market price.

-8. Use `Ctrl` + `x` to exit nano.
+9. Use `Ctrl` + `x` to exit nano.

-9. Press `y` to save your changes.
+10. Press `y` to save your changes and then enter.

-10. Start mpm with CoinGecko prices.
+11. Start mpm with CoinGecko prices.
 Replace KMD with whatever base coin you choose.

-    `stdbuf -oL nohup ~/mpm/mpm.sh.dex_gecko KMD > /tmp/mpm.log.dex.kmd &`
+    `stdbuf -oL nohup ~/mmtools/mpm/mpm.sh.dex_gecko KMD > /tmp/mpm.log.dex.kmd &`

-MPM is now running and placing orders for the coins in the config that are enabled in mm2.
+MPM is now running and placing orders for the coins you have enabled in mm2.

 To see mpm output do: `tail -f /tmp/mpm.log.dex.kmd`